rhymeswithvocal/digital-garden/_notes/secret-bucket-list.md

 There's a law-of-averages math thing here that I have really been struggling to write out.
 So I'm just going to make it as explicit as possible with a little example.

-Let's say that every person has an 'enjoyment rate', $*y*$, that is the percentage of experiences (out of all possible experiences) they'll enjoy.
-Let's say that I'm easy to please, so my $y$ is 0.8.
+Let's say that every person has an 'enjoyment rate', `*y*`, that is the percentage of experiences (out of all possible experiences) they'll enjoy.
+Let's say that I'm easy to please, so my `y` is 0.8.
 This means that if there's a trillion possible human experiences (lowballing that) I would enjoy 800 billion of them, and not like 200 billion of them.

-Let's put in another variable, for number of new experiences per some amount of time (let's say a year) and call that variable $tr$.
+Let's put in another variable, for number of new experiences per some amount of time (let's say a year) and call that variable `tr`.
 This means the number of experiences you enjoy in a year could be represented as:

-$*tr•y*$ = number of enjoyed experiences
+`*tr•y*` = number of enjoyed experiences

-Now there's plenty of different approaches to maximizing our product, but probably the simplest is by making $tr$ bigger.
-Another possible approach would be increasing $y$ by strategically choosing things you're more likely to enjoy, but then we run into an issue with...
+Now there's plenty of different approaches to maximizing our product, but probably the simplest is by making `tr` bigger.
+Another possible approach would be increasing `y` by strategically choosing things you're more likely to enjoy, but then we run into an issue with...

 ### More surprises means fewer expectations, means more happiness